Open Now

 1. With The Help Of Vinegar And Baking Soda

 A baking soda and vinegar solution is one of the most tried-and-true remedies for clearing out clogs of all kinds, including those caused by hair.
-To get the best results, pour a little amount of dish soap down your drain, then follow that up by pouring a cup of baking soda and vinegar.
+To get the best results, pour a little dish soap down your drain, then follow that up with a cup of baking soda and vinegar.

 After pouring hot water, if there is still hair clogging your sink drain, you can use a cup plunger to get it out.